-Office 365 ATP is included in Office 365 Enterprise E5, Office 365 Education A5, and Microsoft 365 Business.
-If your subscription does not include Office 365 ATP, you can potentially purchase ATP as an add-on.
+Office 365 ATP Plan 2 is included in Office 365 Enterprise E5, Office 365 Education A5, and Microsoft 365 Business.
+If your subscription does not include Office 365 ATP, you can purchase ATP Plan 1 or ATP Plan 2 as an add-on to certain subscriptions.
 To learn more, see the following resources:

 See Office 365 Advanced Threat Protection (ATP) availability for a list of subscriptions that include ATP plans.

 See Feature availability across Advanced Threat Protection (ATP) plans for a list of features included in Plan 1 and 2.

 See Get the right Office 365 Advanced Threat Protection to compare plans and purchase Office 365 ATP.

 New features are added to Office 365 ATP continually.
 To learn more, see the following resources: